jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 - https://github.com/lxc/lxd/blob/master/doc/containers.md#type-gpu
 - https://stgraber.org/2017/03/21/cuda-in-lxd/

-### Hardware acceleration on Raspberry Pi (tested on RPi3)
+### Hardware acceleration on Raspberry Pi3 and 4
 1. Add the Jellyfin service user to the video group to allow Jellyfin's FFMpeg process access to the encoder, and restart Jellyfin:
-    `sudo usermod -a -G video jellyfin`
+    `sudo usermod -aG video jellyfin`
     `sudo systemctl restart jellyfin`
+    On Rpi4, update the firmware and kernel.
+    `sudo rpi-update`
 2. Choose `OpenMAX OMX` as the Hardware acceleration on the Transcoding tab of the Server Dashboard
 3. Change the amount of memory allocated to the GPU, as the Pi's GPU can't handle accelerated decoding and encoding simultaneously:
     `sudo nano /boot/config.txt`

-    Find the line that starts with `gpu_mem=` and replace it with `gpu_mem=256`.
+    Add the line `gpu_mem=320`.
+[See more Here](https://www.raspberrypi.org/documentation/configuration/config-txt/)

     You can set any value, but 256 was thoroughly tested to be the minimum recommended for the best results.

-Note: In testing transcoding was not working fast enough to run in real time because the video was being resized.
-The Pi 3 is likely not fast enough to resize as part of the transcoding.
+Note: In testing transcoding was not working fast enough on Rpi3 to run in real time because the video was being resized.
+Rpi4 currently doesn't support HWA decoding, only HWA encoding of H.264